It has been three days in total. Here is my summary.

 This leads to a lot of nodding and chuckling from the crowd.

 Jingwei sets her jug on the table.
 “Yeah?
 Plan to split it fifty ways, do you?”

 Everyone was looking so puffed up and brave until she said that.
 Now they’re thinking about the reward they don’t want to split with everyone else in here.

 “I finished my drink,” she says.
 “Now I’m leaving.”

 No one responds.
-She gets up and the rabble steps back as one.
-She grabs her sword and everyone moves back two steps.
+She gets up and the rabble takes a step back as one.
+She grabs her sword and the rabble takes two steps back.
 She was only adjusting the scabbard at her belt.

 I suspect she did that on purpose.

 She moves toward the exit and the crowd parts with shuffling little footsteps to let her by.
 Their embarrassed glances seek the room for anything that isn’t her eyes.
 There’s some grumbling but nothing loud enough for me to hear properly.